Technigo/project-express-api/README.md

     </tr>
 </table>

+# Queries - Can be added on all endpoints.
 <table style="width:100%">
-    Queries.
-Can be added on all endpoints.
     <tr>
         <th>Option</th>
         <th>Type</th>